Category Archives: Machine Learning

 – audit these Deep Learning Specialization courses and

 – read this Francois Chollet (2021).
 Deep Learning with Python.
-Manning Publications book at the same time.
+Manning Publications book, and

 After that please read this Ian Goodfellow et al. (2016).
 Deep Learning.
 The MIT Press book.